Hedgehog Food List: What to Feed Them With?

 - Chocolate

-If you are still unsure what else can be included in your hedgehog food list for their right nutrition, I suggest to contact a trusted breeder or alternately, a veterinarian online at any time.
+Suppose you are still unsure what else can be included in your hedgehog food list for their proper nutrition.
+In that case, I suggest contacting a trusted breeder or, alternately, a veterinarian online at any time.

 Hi Meg!
 I’m picking up my new hedgehog next week.
 I have a heat lamp that has the purple night light.
 Is that the wrong lamp or can I use that one?
 An exotic pet store told me to use that one.
 Thanks!
 Rita